TrueWinter/blog/_posts/2019-10-03-lenovo-says-subdomain-takeovers-are-low-risk.md

 these in my [last post](https://blog.ndt3.me/2019/09/13/companies-we-take-security-seriously-but-thats-low-risk-as-we-dont-want-to-fix-it).
 But in this post, I will be talking more about one of the companies I wrote about in that post.

-*Note
-that screenshots in this post were taken 2-3 hours before publishing.*

 If you
 have been following me on Twitter, you may have seen Tweets like
 these: